Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsubsection{A simple-minded mechanism for noise in laser-light interferometers}

-Assuming for simplicity that the quantum-gravity noise be white and adopting a naive dimensional-analysis estimate of what could constitute a Planck-scale level of such white noise one finds indeed a very encouraging result.
-But of course this in itself does not guarantee that our modern interferometers truly are sensitive to noise sources introduced genuinely at the Planck scale.
-In order to argue for ``Planck-scale sensitivity" one would like to analyze an interferometer in the framework of a good quantum-gravity theory (but this is beyond our capabilities at present), or at least provide some semi-heuristic picture (the basis for a test theory) with effects introduced genuinely at the Planck scale that turn out to produce strain noise at the level accessible with modern interferometers.
+My next task is going beyond assuming for simplicity that the quantum-spacetime noise be white and beyond adopting a naive dimensional-analysis estimate of what could constitute a Planck-scale level of such a noise.
+The ultimate objective here would be to analyze an interferometer in the framework of a compelling quantum-spacetime theory, but this is beyond our capabilities at present.
+We can however start things off by identifying some semi-heuristic pictures (the basis for a test theory) with effects introduced genuinely at the Planck scale that turn out to produce strain noise at the level accessible with modern interferometers.

 Having in mind this objective let us take as starting point for a first naive picture of spacetime fuzziness the popular arguments suggesting that the Planck scale should also set some absolute limitation on the measurability of distances.
 And let us (optimistically) assume that this translates in the fact that any experiment in which a distance $L$ plays a key role (meaning that one is either measuring $L$ itself or the observable quantity under study depends strongly on $L$) is affected by a mean square deviation $\sigma_L^2$.